SharqyCode/MEARN-Grad/project-structure.md

 - **index.html**: The main HTML entry point for the Vite application.
 - **package-lock.json**: Locks the versions of installed npm packages for consistent builds.
 - **package.json**: Defines the project dependencies, scripts, and metadata.
+- **project-structure.md**: This documentation file describing the project structure.
 - **README.md**: Project documentation, typically containing setup instructions and project overview.
 - **vite.config.js**: Configuration file for Vite, the build tool and development server.